Attribute Driven Design in Software Architecture

 Design Input Prioritisation

 As an optional activity, Design Inputs can be prioritised in consultation with the project sponsor/s and based on the architectural significance of each design input.
-This is a useful exercise in larger projects where design activities span multiple design iterations and the sequence of development work needs to be defined.
+This is a useful exercise in larger projects where the design activities span across multiple Design Iterations and the sequence of development work needs to be agreed.

 Step 1.
 Review Design Inputs

-All of the Design Inputs must be reviewed at the start of each Design Iteration.
+All of the Design Inputs must be reviewed (and updated if required) at the start of each Design Iteration.

 Step 2.
 Establish the iteration goal based on the (prioritised) Design Inputs